-In compliance with both Title VII of the Civil Rights Act and the Americans with Disabilities Act, as amended, Bonner County is committed to providing qualified applicants and employees with reasonable accommodation, either for a mental or physical disability, or for a sincerely held religious belief that conflicts with their work, absent undue hardship.
+In compliance with Title VII of the Civil Rights Act, the Americans with Disabilities Act, as amended, and the Pregnant Workers Fairness Act, Bonner County is committed to providing qualified applicants and employees with reasonable accommodation for a mental or physical disability, for a sincerely held religious belief that conflicts with their work, or for individuals who have known limitations related to pregnancy, childbirth, or related medical conditions, absent undue hardship.
 Requests for accommodation should be made verbally or in writing and should be submitted directly to the Director of Human Resources.
 Requests should include an identification of the requested accommodation as well as the conflict or job function that poses the need for accommodation.